 -CAHELP has services for 0-5.
-Working with preschools, 3-5 age group, clinicians are involved and have specialty working with children in general (parent-child interaction therapy)
+Working with preschools, 3-5 age group, clinicians are involved and have specialty working with children in general (parent-child interaction therapy) -Humboldt - has 0-8 collaborative, child parent psychotherapy training, prevention is key

--Humboldt - has 0-8 collaborative, child parent psychotherapy training, prevention is key
+Does your county provide services for older adults?

-Does your county provide services for older adults and if so what are special considerations when providing these crisis services?
+What are special considerations when providing these crisis services?